quat1024/AutoThirdPerson/README.md

 If there's an artifact for only one loader on a given version, I don't use an `Xplat` artifact to implement `MinecraftInteraction`, i'll just do them both.

-Must be compatible with that version's Java version, so, probably Java 17 or Java 8.
+Must be compatible with that version's Java version, so, probably Java 17 or 16 or 8.

 ### `[Loader]-[...]`